HarisMilonas/test_app-/README.md

-First Tesy repo on the Complete ruby on Rails Development
+First Test repo on the Complete ruby on Rails Development

 This README would normally document whatever steps are necessary to get the application up and running.